sapcc/kubernetes-operators/backup-operator/README.md

  * Database containers are unmodified and unaware of this Operator
  * Unattended Operations
  * Automated and configurable rotation
- * Supports MySQL and MariaDB
+ * Supports Postgresql and MariaDB
+ * Procedures for validating and restoring a backup
+ * Handover to "Operations"